 TikTok does not have any space for traditional display ads and is not even in competition with other social media platforms, in terms of it being a marketing channel.
-However, due to its fast growth and rising popularity, many brands are now realising the potential of TikTok as a marketing channel.
+However, due to its fast growth and rising popularity, many brands are now realizing the potential of TikTok as a marketing channel.

-Several brands have utilised techniques like TikTok challenges and contests to get users to generate brand-related content.
+Several brands have utilized techniques like TikTok challenges and contests to get users to generate brand-related content.
 Brands are also leveraging hashtags, in a more or less similar fashion as on other social media platforms, to promote their TikTok marketing campaigns.